Kayalvizhip28/pubmed-cli-tool/README.md

 ---

 ## 📦 Installation (via Poetry)

-Make sure you have [Poetry](https://python-poetry.org/docs/#installation) installed.
+Poetry will automatically create a virtual environment and install all required packages: poetry install

 # Clone the Repository
 git clone https://github.com/your-username/pubmed_cli_tool.git
 cd pubmed_cli_tool
 Replace your-username with your actual GitHub username.

-# Install Dependencies with Poetry
-poetry install

 # Environment Setup
 Create a .env file in the project root with your registered email to use NCBI’s Entrez API.